tnfssc/tnfssc/RESUME.md

 ### [Veritus](https://www.veritus.ai/) (Aug 2024 - now)

-**Senior Software Development Engineer** | Rapid experimentation and hyper-optimized workflows.
+**Senior Software Development Engineer** | Spearheading all software development at Veritus

-- **Next** | Rebooted the entire codebase into a full TypeScript monorepo with E2E type-safety within weeks of joining.
-Took initiative in integrating services like Sentry and UptimeRobot, reducing problem resolution time by 100x and improving SLAs.
-Integrated PostHog analytics, Stripe payments and a few other services.

-  - NextJS, tRPC, Mongoose, LangChain, Tailwind, PostHog, CI/CD, Stripe

-- **Search** | Search for papers from a massive 3TB of data.
-3x more relevant results than Google Scholar.
+- **Literature Review** | Built Literature Review tool backed by custom ElasticSearch database with over 220 million records.
+3x more relevant results than Google Scholar using similarity search.

+  - ElasticSearch, Bun, Python

+- **Custom AI models** | Hosted custom AI models on AWS using Docker and Python.
+Upto 100x cheaper than using external services like Cohere.

-  - OpenSearch, Cohere, Embeddings, AWS Lambda, Python, Docker, Vector Search
+  - Docker, Python, AWS Lambda, ECR, GitHub Actions

+- **Payment system** | Architected and developed one-time and recurring payment systems for the platform.
+Counting credit usage and recharges using Stripe and subscriptions using Stripe.

+  - Stripe, Webhooks, NextJS, One-time payments, Recurring payments

+- **Manuscript Review** | Built Manuscript Review tool with AI-powered suggestions and feedback.
+Simplifies 90% of a research paper's review process.

+  - LangChain, Structured Output, ElasticSearch, SERP API, Remarked, PDF parsing

+- **PDF QnA** | Built a chatbot that can answer questions about an uploaded PDF.

+  - Pinecone, Cohere, LangChain, Server sent events, PDF parsing

+- **Team productivity improvement** | Made the team more than 2x productive by integrating various tools into the product development workflow.

+  - TypeScript, ESLint, Sentry, GitHub Actions, Vercel, Docker, LangFuse, NodeJS, EC2

+- **Rearchitecture** | Pitched, planned and completed a full rearchitecture of the codebase from multi-repo MERN stack with JS to a monorepo with tRPC, NextJS and TypeScript with end-to-end type-safety.

+  - NextJS, tRPC, Mongoose, Tailwind, Redis

 ### [SaaS Labs](https://www.saaslabs.co/) (Jun 2022 - Aug 2024)

-**Software Development Engineer (SDEII)** | Full-Stack dev and decision-maker for various projects
+**Software Development Engineer (SDEII)** | Played key roles for various frontend, backend and full-stack projects and features.

-- **Apex** | The next-gen user interface for JustCall
+- **Apex** | Kicked off the rewrite of the JustCall codebase, setting up various base structures, tools and practices.
+Moving from PHP on a single server to NestJS, Remix, TypeScript, OpenAPI, Docker and Kubernetes.

-  - React, Remix, TypeScript, TailwindCSS, Vite, Vitest, Docker
+  - React, Remix, NestJS, TypeScript, TailwindCSS, Vite, Vitest, Docker, Jenkins, SonarQube, MySQL

+- **Search** | Built a full-text search engine for the JustCall product family.
+This reduced the load on customer support by 30% and improved the overall customer experience.

+  - Microfrontend, React, Vite, NodeJS, Shadow DOM, Algolia, Cheerio, Docker, Jenkins, Puppeteer, OpenAI

+- **JustCall iQ migration** | Migrated out JustCall iQ from JustCall codebase to a standalone service.
+Upgraded from PHP 5 to PHP 8.
+Moved to a Kubernetes based deployment.

+  - PHP, Docker, Kubernetes, Jenkins

-- **AI Notetaker** | A bot that joins meetings, records them, generates the highlights and summary, and sends them to the user
+- **AI Notetaker** | Built a bot that joins meetings, records them, generates the highlights and summary, and sends them to the user.

-  - Puppeteer, NodeJS, Docker, Kubernetes, Whisper, LangChain, FFmpeg, Distributed systems
+  - Puppeteer, NodeJS, Docker, Kubernetes, Whisper, LangChain, FFmpeg, Redis, Bun, Distributed systems

-- **Search** | A search engine for multiple products under the JustCall brand

-  - React, Vite, NodeJS, Shadow DOM, Algolia, Cheerio, Docker, Jenkins, Puppeteer, OpenAI

 ### [StoryXpress](https://storyxpress.co/) (Jul 2020 - Sep 2020)